Gay Men and Self-Esteem

 Some of the negative feelings you are grappling with may be directly related to gay identity.
 One step you can take right now to address low self-esteem and shame about your sexuality is to seek out books and movies that present gay sexuality as a normal part of the spectrum of sexual self-expression.

-, the oldest gay and lesbian bookstore in the country, has an extensive catalog of gay men's literature available online.
 Authors I have enjoyed reading include: Christopher Bram, Mark Doty, David Feinberg, James Earl Hardy, William J. Mann, Stephen McCauley, Armistead Maupin and Paul Monette.